 Eli Pariser, an internet advocate, said in a TED talk, “instead of a balanced information diet, we may end up with only information junk food.”
 So, the internet, which appears at first to be a window into the world’s information, may only be showing you half of the story.
 This is also bad for democracy, which requires political discourse and discussion of issues to reach a compromise.
 If everyone’s views are so polarized that this becomes impossible, we’re in trouble as a country.

-How to Prevent a Filter Bubble
+How to Avoid Filter Bubbles

 Farnam Street’s Recommendations for How To Avoid Filter Bubbles